IB MYP 7 Economics Tuition

 Ancourage Academy · IB MYP · MYP 7

 IB MYP 7 Economics tuition at Ancourage Academy in Singapore (Bishan & Woodlands) offers personalised classes of 3-6 students, aligned with the IB Middle Years Programme Individuals and Societies framework.
 Weekly 2-hour lessons use our ESB methodology to develop economic reasoning, resource understanding, and decision-making analysis for MYP criterion-based assessment.
-"Economics understanding deepens when students connect abstract concepts to everyday choices," explains our teaching faculty.
+"Economics understanding deepens when students connect abstract concepts to everyday choices," according to our educators.
 Our structured approach helps students build confident economic thinking with real-world application and critical analysis skills.

 What Makes Us Different